 Hiring an employee who is a team player is critical for business success.
 However, pinpointing that quality isn’t easy for hiring managers.
 The process relies less on evaluating technical skills and more on evaluating the cultural fit.
 There are five key areas that ensure a candidate will incorporate seamlessly into a business’s workforce.

-Hiring managers shouldn’t just evaluate what a candidate knows in video interviews, they should also evaluate how the candidate communicates.
+Hiring managers shouldn’t just evaluate what a candidate knows in their interview, they should also evaluate how the candidate communicates.
 Do this by having multiple employees interview the candidate and then soliciting feedback.

 Businesses want candidates who are familiar with industry terms.
 Additionally, it’s important to learn whether candidates prefer face-to-face contact, email or phone communication.
 Some businesses conduct most of their business using instant messaging, which could be an issue for candidate’s who want more personal interactions

 Most companies want a candidate with innovative ideas and skills.
 This fresh perspective can energize company spirit and spur new growth.
 However, it’s important that candidates have the right personality to present ideas in a non-threatening way.
 Evaluate whether a candidate comes across as inspiring or egotistical, which could do more harm than good.

 Determining a good fit is also about finding candidates that can easily transition into the workplace.
 Ideally, the candidate will require little training, be a self-starter and facilitate relationships with coworkers.
 This type of employee makes hiring easy for the company, and they are more likely to succeed in their jobs.

 Some companies place so much value on cultural fit that they are willing to hire candidates who don’t have the technical skills.
 They believe that skills are teachable, whereas culture fit is harder to learn.
 They are willing to put money and time into training new employees who are otherwise an excellent fit for the organization.